GhosTech-IT/pwnagotchi/pwnagotchi-rtw88-driver-install.md

 ## 🕶 References

+- - Developer @evilsocket is responsible for developing the Pwnagotchi
 - Developer @jayofelony is responsible for developing the Pwnagotchi image—the foundational firmware of this project.
 - The team that developed and may still be developing the rtw88 driver: https://github.com/lwfinger/rtw88
 - Special thanks to @ruslyn (R4TKN) - https://github.com/rusyln - https://ko-fi.com/r4tkn